the-anna-project/annad/doc/concept/connection.md

 known, the behavior should change slightly over time to find more optimized ways of solving problems.
 In case a problem was able to be solved using some modifications, the behavior can be updated completely.
-Note that the order of the stored behavior IDs is important.
+Note that the order of the stored behavior IDs is important, because it reflects the input interface of the requested CLG.
 The following key maps a single behavior ID to multiple behavior IDs.

 ```
 <prefix>:behavior-id:<behavior-id>:activate-behavior-ids    <behavior-id>,<behavior-id>,...